apache/cloudstack-docs-rn/source/rnotes.rst

    upgrade is complete.
 After confirmation, start the other Management Servers one at a time by running the same command on each node.

-   Note
-   ----

-   Failing to restart the Management Server indicates a problem in the upgrade.
+   .. note:: Failing to restart the Management Server indicates a problem in the upgrade.
 Having the Management Server restarted without any issues indicates that the upgrade is successfully completed.

 #.